intersel/Blapy/README.md

   * Sammy is a little framework to make web application providing simple but efficient 'route' services

 #FAQ
+##When a UPI link is called, do the server need to send a full HTML page with a body and ...
+No, you can optimize your code by only sending the useful UPI blocks.

 If you have questions or unsolved problems, you can have a look on the our [FAQs](https://github.com/intersel/UPIApplication/wiki) or leave a message on the [Issue board](https://github.com/intersel/UPIApplication/issues).